 This course introduces students to the trial process common to all American courts by examining fundamental courtroom procedures, the hierarchy of courts, the legal process, and the divisions of the legal system of the United States, Missouri, and Kansas.
 Students will analyze legal and civil documents and focus on the characteristics of legal English: its terminology, its linguistic structures, and its social and psychological functions.
 Additional instruction will focus on sight translation, consecutive and simultaneous interpreting in legal

 FLIN 120 Interpreting Practicum

+3 credits.
+3 hours.
+(Field Studies 3 hours.)
 Prerequisite: FLIN 110 and FLIN 115.

 The student will interpret at a practicum site under the supervision of a mentor.

 Geography